A Multi-Language Perspective on the Robustness of LLM Code Generation: Methodology

 In this part, we describe the steps taken to prepare the datasets used for evaluating our experiments.
 Our modifications aim to enhance the robustness evaluation of code generation models by extending the scope of assessment beyond previous benchmarks.

 To address the limitations of~\citet{wang2022recode}, which only evaluates code generation robustness in a single programming language (i.e., Python), we extend the evaluation to a multilingual setting by utilizing the HumanEval-X dataset.
-HumanEval-X, introduced by~\citet{zheng2023codegeex}, serves as a benchmark for assessing the multilingual capabilities of code generation models. {The dataset includes Python, C++, Java, JavaScript, and Go.
-We exclude Go because it is less commonly used compared to the other languages in both research and industrial contexts.
-We also exclude Python from our evaluation since it was already thoroughly studied in prior work, ReCode~\cite{wang2022recode}.
+HumanEval-X, introduced by~\citet{zheng2023codegeex}, serves as a benchmark for assessing the multilingual capabilities of code generation models.
+The dataset includes Python, C++, Java, JavaScript, and Go. {From the remaining languages, we selected C++, Java, and JavaScript as the most representative and widely used languages in both industry and open-source development, covering diverse language paradigms (compiled vs. interpreted, statically vs. dynamically typed).
+Go was not selected as it is paradigmatically similar to C++ and Java, also compiled and statically typed, and would therefore contribute limited additional diversity to our evaluation.} We also exclude Python from our evaluation since it was already thoroughly studied in prior work, ReCode~\citep{wang2022recode}.
 We focused on C++, Java, and JavaScript, which represent diverse language paradigms (compiled vs. interpreted, statically vs. dynamically typed) and are widely used in real-world software development.
-This selection allows for a balanced and representative evaluation across different programming styles.}
+This selection allows for a balanced and representative evaluation across different programming styles.

 Prior research~\citep{liu2023your} has highlighted critical shortcomings in the HumanEval dataset used by ReCode~\citep{wang2022recode}, particularly regarding the insufficient number of test cases per coding problem and imprecise natural language (NL) descriptions of expected program behaviors.
 Our analysis of HumanEval-X aligns with these findings, revealing that certain canonical solutions remain vulnerable to corner cases and that many test cases fail to adequately address such scenarios.